 Dearest Friends of Truth Be Told,

 After a lot of introspection and truth-telling to myself, I have decided to bring to a close my time as Truth Be Told’s executive director.
-I have given three months’ notice, with my last day being June 17.
+My last day in the office will be May 28.
 Truth Be Told has my undivided attention through this date in support of the staff and Board of Directors during this time of transition.

 These past three and a half years as executive director have been an incredible experience — one that I could never have imagined for myself.
 My whole journey with Truth Be Told has been a series of other women seeing potential in me before I could see it.
 It started in 2009 when I met Truth Be Told graduate Rutanya Mitchner at a Seedling Foundation event, and she invited me to volunteer as a Respectful Witness at a Truth Be Told graduation at Lockhart women’s prison.
 It continued in 2010 with Truth Be Told co-founder Nathalie Sorrell inviting me to become a volunteer facilitator for the Talk to Me program at Lockhart, and then co-founder Carol Waid inviting me two years later to oversee programs at Lockhart so she and Nathalie could bring Talk to Me to the women on the Hilltop and Lane Murray units in Gatesville.
 It culminated in 2017 with former Board chair Donna Snyder inviting me to step into the role of executive director.

 I feel endless gratitude for each of these women, because their invitations have enriched my life beyond measure.
 I truly can’t imagine my life without Truth Be Told’s nurturing and influence.
 With all that said, I want to explain how I arrived at this decision.